Extreme personalization works… but it’s hard work. Get inspired by these great examples of personalization. We share their secret to success.

 User boarding is an important part of the sales funnel, and while automation might be a priority for you, including personal points of connection can significantly increase the way users respond to your offers and engage with your product.

-Personalization Example #5 – Netflix Uses Algorithms To Recommend Videos
+5. Top Content Personalization Examples: Netflix Uses Algorithms To Recommend Videos

 Netlflix has always focused on the user experience, and after adding the digital portion of their service, that focus began searching for ways to enhance personalization.
 With an ever-expanding digital catalog, the company was struggling to display the right content to its 57 million users while simultaneously allowing them to search out and discover new content for themselves.